oguzhandeniz6/Image-Processing/Images of the Russian Empire - Colorizing the Prokudin-Gorskii Photo Collection/README.txt

-I downloaded both of .py and .ipynb versions of it.

 To start code, you need to give path of image manually because there was no file to iterate over names of photos.

 I didn't use SSD function in latest version of code, but i didn't delete it.